-STRING ORC Course: Credit: Grade: Prerequisite: Fee: HESTRA 664 1.5 10 Orchestra 9 None String Orchestra is intended for all 10th grade string students who have completed Orchestra 9.
+Co Cre Gra RING ORC urse: edit: ade: erequisite: :: HESTRA 664 1.5 10 Orchestra 9 None String Orchestra is intended for all 10th grade string students who have completed Orchestra 9.
 In String Orchestra, an emphasis is placed on developing independent playing through an ensemble experience.
 Students will be introduced to advanced position work through string-only repertoire that will challenge and inspire them.
 Co-curricular groups offered with String Orchestra membership include Chamber Players, Mariachi Band, Pit Orchestra, Fiddle Squad, and participation in Solo and Ensemble Festival.
 Participation in a large ensemble for Solo and Ensemble Festival is required.
 Concert attendance is required, and a grade is assigned to concert attendance.
 Students are required to wear all black for most concerts.
-SYMPHONY C Course: Credit: Grade: Prerequisite: Fee: ORCHESTRA 663 1.5 11, 12 Orchestra 9 None Symphony orchestra is offered to junior and senior students of violin, viola, cello, and double bass.
+Cou Cre Gra urse: edit: ade: requisite: ORCHESTRA 663 1.5 11, 12 Orchestra 9 None Symphony orchestra is offered to junior and senior students of violin, viola, cello, and double bass.
 The main emphasis of the class is to gain a thorough understanding of string and full orchestra techniques and literature.
 Students will continue to refine their skills, while introducing new time signatures, advanced position work, and repertoire.
 Co-curricula groups offered with Symphony membership include: Chamber Players, Fiddle Squad, Mariachi Band, Pit Orchestra, and Solo & Ensemble Fest.
 Concert attendance is required, and a grade is assigned to concert attendance.
 Students are required to wear all black for most concerts.
-CHOIR 9 Course: Credit: Grade: Prerequisite: Fee: 670 1.5 9 None None This choir is open to any 9th Grade student who likes to sing and wants to strengthen their music skills.
+Cou Cre Gra OIR 9 urse: edit: ade: requisite: : 670 1.5 9 None None This choir is open to any 9th Grade student or new singer who likes to sing and wants to strengthen their music skills.
 Emphasis is placed on rhythmic and melodic reading skills as well as healthy vocal production.
 Students will continue to grow as a musician individually as well as being a strong ensemble member.
 Solo and ensemble participation is encouraged and strengthens music preparation and performance skills.
 This choir sings music of many various styles and performs at concerts.
 Participation in all concerts is required.
-Co-curricular opportunities include: A Cappella Choir, Bass Clef Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.
-BEL CANTO C Course: Credit: Grade: Prerequisite: Fee: CHORUS 673 1.5 10, 11, 12 Teacher Recommendation None This choir is open to all treble voices who have completed at least one year of choir or by teacher recommendation.
+Co-curricular opportunities include: A Cappella Choir, Tenor/Bass Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.
+Cou Cre Gra nde: requisite: CHORUS 673 1.5 10, 11, 12 Teacher Recommendation None This choir is open to all treble voices who have completed at least one year of choir or by teacher recommendation.
 Bel Canto will explore a wide range of music written for treble choir.
 Singers will continue to develop their music reading, vocal production and performance skills.
 Participation in solo and ensemble festival is encouraged to enhance student growth and achievement.
 This choir performs at concerts, as well as occasional area performances.
 Participation in all performances is required.
-Co-curricular opportunities include: A Cappella Choir, Bass Clef Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.
-LHS MIXED ( Course: Credit: Grade: Prerequisite: Fee: CHOIR 676 1.5 10, 11, 12 None None This choir is open to soprano, alto, tenor and bass voices.
+Co-curricular opportunities include: A Cappella Choir, Tenor/Bass Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.
+Co Cre Gr IS MIXED (urse: edit: ade: erequisite: e: CHOIR 676 1.5 10, 11, 12 None None This choir is open to soprano, alto, tenor and bass voices.
 Singers will continue to develop their music reading, vocal production and performance skills while singing a wide variety of music and styles.
 Participation in solo and ensemble festival is encouraged to enhance student growth and achievement.
 This choir performs at concerts.
 Attendance at concerts is required.
-Co-curricular opportunities include: A Cappella Choir, Bass Cleff Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.
+Co-curricular opportunities include: A Cappella Choir, Tenor/Bass Choir, Treble Clef Choir, Chamber Singers, Vocal Jazz, Spring Musical and Solo and Ensemble Festival.